Bacone College: Campus

 One of the first buildings to be erected was Rockefeller Hall, a three-story building made possible by a $10,000 contribution from philanthropist John D. Rockefeller.
 "Old Rock," as it came to be called, served as classroom, dormitory, dining hall, chapel, teacher quarters and administration building.
 It was razed in 1938 and a Memorial Chapel was built in its place.
-That was destroyed by fire but it was reconstructed in the 1990s.
+That was destroyed by fire but was reconstructed in the 1990s.
 The historic buildings of the campus contribute to the Bacone College Historic District, which was listed on the National Register of Historic Places in 2014.